 Is it possible to ride the trail of the seven hanging valleys by bicycle?

 No. Completely impossible, or at least highly inadvisable.
 It has several technical areas and many areas with rocks where it is not possible to cycle.
 Also, remember that you are going to pass right by the cliffs.
 You really don’t want to fall or lose your balance there.

 On the other hand, the vast majority (if not all) of the points of interest along the route is reachable by bicycle on other routes.
 Thus, you may not be able to follow the seven hanging valleys trail, but you can bike through alternative circuits and visit the beaches, points of interest, the lighthouse, and even some viewpoints.

 As we have already mentioned several times, this trail is accessible in several places as it passes through various tourist points of interest, beaches, viewpoints, sinkholes, the lighthouse, Carvoeiro Cape, etc… We would say that the most common places to begin the trail are Marinha beach and Vale Centeanes beach (both ends), and then Benagil beach, Carvalho beach, and perhaps Alfanzina lighthouse along the way.

 Either way, there are parking lots, and it’s quite easy to go there by marking your destination on your GPS.
 However, during the summer the parks will probably be full as this is a very popular beach area.
-We suggest going early, take the trail in the morning and then enjoy the beaches.
+We suggest going early, taking the trail in the morning, and then enjoying the beaches.

 Finally, we have to mention that if you are in Carvoeiro and like longer walks, you can simply walk to Vale Centeanes from Carvoeiro along the coast and then take the opportunity to see the beautiful Algar Seco on the way.